radhasiingh/Power-BI-Project1/README.md

 ### 9. Are there specific months with profit dips or losses?
 Profit Dips Observed In:
-  - May and June
+  - May and July
   - September and December showed minor losses
+  - June (Break-even)

 These months may need attention for future marketing or operational improvements.

-### 10. What percentage of orders come from each payment mode and category?
-- Payment Mode Split:
-  - COD: 44%
-  - UPI: 21%
-  - Credit/Debit Cards: 23% combined
-  - EMI: 10%
-- Category Split (by Quantity):
-  - Clothing: 63%
-  - Electronics: 21%
-  - Furniture: 17%
+### 10. Is there a mismatch between order volume and profit contribution?
+Answer:

+Yes — while Clothing drives the most orders, Electronics and Furniture (especially Printers and Bookcases) generate more profit.

 ## Process
 Cleaned and prepared the datasets in Power Query\